 Otras publicaciones que te pueden interesar

-Living by the sea has many advantages, but it also requires special maintenance for homes.
-In coastal areas such as Jávea, Denia, Moraira and Benitachell, building facades are constantly exposed to salt spray, humidity, wind, intense sunlight and temperature…
+Living near the sea has many advantages, but it also requires greater home maintenance.
+In coastal areas such as Jávea, Moraira or Denia, façades, exterior walls, terraces, railings, doors and wooden elements are constantly exposed to the sun, ambient humidity, salt…